 - Explanation: A high ROA shows that the company is able to convert its assets into profits.

-- Definition: Measures how often the company sells and replaces its inventory over a given period.
+- Definition: Measures how often a company sells and replaces its inventory over a given period.

 - Formula: Cost of Goods Sold / Average Inventory

-- Explanation: A high ratio indicates good inventory management, but too high a ratio can mean insufficient inventory levels.
+- Explanation: A high ratio indicates good inventory management, but too high a ratio may mean insufficient inventory levels.

 Rotation of receivables:

-- Definition: Indicates how many times per year the company collects its debts.
+- Definition: Indicates how many times per year the company collects its receivables.

 - Formula: Credit sales / Average receivables